Saltar navegación

 Propósito

 En Community Facilities: Large Grants Program allows cities and counties to propose any CDBG-eligible facility project—such as libraries, childcare centers, large parks, and public infrastructure—without being limited to a specific subcategory to support impactful, long-term improvements to community services and quality of life.
-Eligible uses include large-scale projects that enhance community engagement, safety, and health, such as renovations to public facilities, construction of nonprofit childcare centers, park and infrastructure upgrades, public safety enhancements, educational facilities, and associated professional services.
+Eligible uses include large-scale projects that enhance community engagement, safety, and health, such as renovations to public facilities, construction of nonprofit childcare centers, park and infrastructure upgrades, public safety enhancements, and associated professional services.

 Proyectos subvencionables